ThisIs-RJP/Operating-Systems-Notes/Operating Systems/Scheduling.md

 # Dispatcher

+- a dispatcher is a component responsible for the context switching between processes.
 - **Dispatch latency** - time it takes for the dispatcher to stop one process and start another running
 - **Dispatch involves** gives control of the CPU to the process selected by the CPU scheduler; this involves:
 	- Switching context